1947 Sylhet referendum: Background

 The partition of India was to happen along religious lines in August 1947.
 Muslim-majority areas would be combined to form the new Pakistan while non-Muslim and Hindu-majority areas would remain in India.
-Sylhet was a Muslim-majority Bengali-speaking district in Assam, which was a Hindu-majority Assamese-speaking province.
+Sylhet was a Muslim-majority Sylheti-speaking district in Assam, which was a Hindu-majority Assamese-speaking province.
 The Government of Assam believed that removing Sylhet would make the state more homogeneous and strongly unified as a result.
 Assam's Chief Minister, Gopinath Bordoloi, stated in 1946 that his wish was to "hand over Sylhet to East Bengal".
 The British Raj declared on 3 July 1947 that a referendum would be held on 6 July 1947 to decide the future of Sylhet.
 H. C. Stock was appointed as the commissioner of the referendum.
+Brigadier Mohinder Singh Chopra was in command of the "SYL Force" (Sylhet Force) made to keep the referendum peaceful, which is why there were no cases of riot or murder during the time.

 Result

 The majority of the population voted in favour of joining Pakistan.
 This was implemented via Article 3 of the Indian Independence Act of 18 July 1947.
-The Radcliffe Line published on 17 August 1947 gave some areas of Sylhet — mainly Karimganj — to India, while the rest of Sylhet joined East Bengal, even though Karimganj had a Muslim-majority population which had opted for Pakistan, unlike some other areas in Sylhet like Moulvibazar.
+The Radcliffe Line published on 17 August 1947 gave some areas of Sylhet – mainly Karimganj – to India, while the rest of Sylhet joined East Bengal, even though Karimganj had a Muslim-majority population which had opted for Pakistan, unlike some other areas in Sylhet like Moulvibazar.
 The putative cause of this was the plea of a group led by Abdul Matlib Mazumdar.

 India received three and a half thanas of Sylhet.
 Along with Karimganj, Zakiganj was also to be a part of independent India, but this was prevented by a delegation led by Sheikh Mujibur Rahman.
-Thus, most of the Sylhet District joined East Pakistan, which later emerged as the new country of Bangladesh in 1971 following the Bangladesh Liberation War.
+Thus, most of the Sylhet District joined East Pakistan, which later emerged as the new country of Bangladesh in 1971 following the Bangladesh War of Independence.

-The result of the referendum was largely welcomed by Assamese Hindus.
+The result of the referendum was largely welcomed by the local Assamese population.